How does cannabis help hypertensive patients?

 No relationship between THC, CBD levels and blood pressure change

-The current study did not find any evidence of a dose-dependant relationship between either CBD or THC and blood pressure.
+he current study did not find any evidence of a dose-dependant relationship between either CBD or THC and blood pressure.
 The researchers also posited that because chronic pain is associated with hypertension, the pain-relieving properties of cannabis could explain the reduction in blood pressure among most participants who seek cannabis oil benefits for hypertension patients.

 More than 75% of the participants used cannabis oil and only 15% smoked cannabis.
 The median daily dose of THC and CBD was 21.1mg and 21.3mg, respectively.
 Roughly one-third of the participants used cannabis once a day as a natural remedy for high blood pressure, another third reported using cannabis twice a day, and another third more than three times a day.

 The participants were given a baseline evaluation including a 24-hour ambulatory blood pressure monitoring (ABPM), ECG, blood tests, anthropometric measurements, demographics, and medical history.
 Three months later, each participant was given a follow-up evaluation that looked at the same measurements.